wingkwong/leetcode-the-hard-way/tutorials/basic-topics/queue-and-stack.md

 ---
-title: "Queue & Stack"
+title: 'Queue & Stack'
-description: "Stack is the data structure The first item that comes in will be the first to go out."
+description: 'Stack is the data structure The first item that comes in will be the first to go out.'
 # hide_table_of_contents: true
 keywords:
   - leetcode